What is enrichment?

 The differences between cleaning, disinfecting and sterilising include:

-• Reduces amount of organic matter that contributes to proliferation of bacteria and viruses
+- Reduces the amount of organic matter that contributes to the proliferation of bacteria and viruses

 Case Study